maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 repository](https://github.com/keybase/warpwallet) and run `npm install -d;
 make test`.

 Still, you should take further precautions.
 After transfering the HTML to your air-gapped machine in Step 3 above, run some tests.
 Pick some throw-away passwords and hash them both on your  networked machine and your air-gapped machine.
-If that checks out, then generate a temporary password, transfer a small amount of coin to WarpWallet, and then the following day, transfer the coin back.
+If that checks out, and the results match, then generate a temporary password, transfer a small amount of coin to WarpWallet, and then the following day, transfer the coin back.
 Run these tests as many times as you need to feel comfortable, and then  pull the trigger.

 ### Survey of Other Systems